 She treats individuals and couples at The Family Institute at Northwestern University’s Northbrook location.
 She has expertise in the areas of couple therapy, individual therapy, and group relations / group dynamics.
 Alexandra supervises in the MSMFT program, has been involved with The Family Institute’s Family Business Project, and is a member of the American Psychological Association (APA) and the American Family Therapy Academy (AFTA).

 Alexandra publishes in peer-reviewed academic journals and serves as an ad hoc reviewer for leading journals like Journal of Marriage and Family Therapy (JMFT) and Family Process.
 She writes professional and lay pieces as well, and she presents nationally and internationally to corporate, military, professional, and general audiences including The United States Military Academy at West Point, Microsoft, and the American Association of Marriage and Family Therapy (AAMFT).
-She is a blogger for Psychology Today and is frequently asked to consult with the media on topics related to marriage and family including O Magazine, Oprah Winfrey Network (#OWNshow), CBS Early Show, The Atlantic, NPR, Huffington Post, HuffPost Live, WGN, and Real Simple Magazine.
+She is a blogger for Psychology Today and is frequently asked to consult with the media on topics related to love, sex, and marriage including O Magazine, Oprah Winfrey Network (#OWNshow), The Today Show, CBS Early Show, The Atlantic, NPR, Huffington Post, Scientific American, WGN, and Real Simple Magazine.
 Alexandra is the author of Loving Bravely: Twenty Lessons of Self-Discovery to Help You Get the Love You Want (New Harbinger, February 2017).

 She lives in Highland Park, Illinois with her husband, Todd, their two children, Brian and Courtney.